 Building back faster

-The speed of recovery after a disaster varies strongly depending on the level of preparedness and resources available for a quick and resilient recovery.
+The speed of recovery after a disaster depends strongly on the level of preparedness and resources available for a quick and resilient recovery.
 Especially in countries that are hit frequently by natural shocks, a fast recovery is critical to ensure that people, assets, and infrastructure are prepared to withstand the next shock.
 This is the case, for instance, in small island states that experience intense tropical hurricane or cyclone seasons each year, and need to ensure that damages from one storm are repaired quickly enough to not compromise the ability to withstand the next.

 The results presented in this section show that faster recovery can significantly reduce the average well-being losses due to natural disasters.
-Globally, at an average recovery speed of five years, global well-being losses would be US$ 631 bn.
+With an average recovery speed of five years, global well-being losses would be US$ 631 bn.
 With our “best guess” of an average reconstruction duration of 3 years, losses decrease to US$ 560 billion.
 And if the average recovery speed is reduced to one year, global well-being losses could be reduced to US$ 485 bn (Figure 11).
 Figure 7 shows the reduction in average well-being losses due to faster recovery for the ten countries with the largest absolute losses.

 Figure 7 Global reduction well-being losses associated with different recovery durations